MicrosoftDocs/fabric-docs/docs/cicd/git-integration/conflict-resolution.md

    :::image type="content" source="./media/conflict-resolution/sync-info.png" alt-text="Screenshot of branch ID information shown on bottom of the screen.":::

    This step creates a new branch from the conflicted branch using the last synced git state, before changes were made that conflict with your changes.
-You can see your changes in the **Source control** pane, but there is nothing to update from the git branch.
+You can see your changes in the **Source control** pane, but there's nothing to update from the git branch.

 1. Commit your changes into the new branch.
 This new branch now has the changes you made to the items connected to an earlier version of the git branch that doesn't conflict with your changes.
 1. In git, resolve the conflicts between the original branch and the new branch.